phil-the-dev/spectra_sliders/src/components/sliders/m81_and_m82/index.md

   {
     img: ./visible.jpg,
     wavelength: visible,
-    description: this is visible,
+    description: The galaxies are of similar brightness in visible light.,
-    credits: NASA/JPL-Caltech/UCLA.
+    credit: NASA/JPL-Caltech/UCLA.
   }
 images: [
   {
     img: ./infrared.jpg,
-    wavelength: visible,
+    wavelength: infrared,
-    description: this is not visible,
+    description: The starburst in M82 is blindingly bright in the infrared.,
-    credits: NASA/JPL-Caltech/UCLA.
+    credit: NASA/JPL-Caltech/UCLA.
   }
 ]
 ---